amichuda/amichuda-website-mkdocs/docs/cv/resume.md

 - September 2019 - December 2019
 - Worked on causal inference in business facing team
-- Evaluated policies using regression discontinuity design, difference-in-difference and treatment effects estimation
+- Evaluated policies using regression discontinuity design, difference-in-differences and treatment effect estimation
 - Generated spatial and dynamic visualizations of driver behavior using Python and SQL

 ## BITSS Catalyst- Berkeley Initiative for Transparency in the Social Sciences